Boston Camera Club Competition Rules

 This Class shall comprise advanced competitors.
 Anyone who comes in first or second place in the annual Photographer of the Year in Class B must compete in Class A, beginning in the competition year following the year in which the award was won.

 2.2.
 Class B

-This Class shall comprise beginning and intermediate competitors, and anyone who does not qualify for Class A.
+This Class shall comprise beginning and intermediate competitors, all new members who do not request placement in Class A, and anyone who does not qualify for Class A.

 Any Class B member may elect to move to Class A at the beginning or in the middle of the competition year.

 If a Class B member elects to move to Class A in mid-year, then all points previously accumulated by that member shall be forfeited.

 Members may not move from Class A to Class B with the following exception: A new member who requests placement in Class A will have a one-year grace period during which they can move from Class A to Class B upon request, as appropriate.